Yzoni/cs-advanced-network-security/Project 7/README.md

 python3 ssl_mitm.py --whitelist www.aivd.nl yrck.nl
 ```

-#### Legality of deploying a MiTM TLS decryption in a bossiness
+#### Legality of deploying a MiTM TLS decryption in a bussiness
 In The Netherlands law that corresponds the closest to the question whether an employer is allowed to inspect all
 internet traffic of an employee is the ground law of secrecy of correspondence.
 This rule however does not apply to
 mail that is also directed to the business, so the business is allowed to read this mail.

 Multiple sources on the internet say that is allowed to do deep packet inspection on the business network, however
 the employee has to be informed in advance of this practice.
+If the explicit consent, the packet inspection may
+be seen as an attack on the employees privacy.
+I could however not find an explicit case in which the matter was
+handled in court.

 European judges of the human rights court:
 https://tweakers.net/nieuws/129221/bedrijf-moet-werknemer-tijdig-vertellen-over-monitoren-communicatie.html